Locations:

 What is platelet-rich plasma?

 Platelet-rich plasma assists in healing and/or repairing injuries to your body, including sports injuries, joint sprains, pulled muscles, liver disease and large wounds.
 Platelet-rich plasma forms after a sample of your blood is withdrawn and placed into a centrifuge machine, which separates your whole blood into layers.
-Plasma and platelets separate from red and white blood cells, and your healthcare provider will inject the platelet-rich plasma to the site of your injury via a shot.
+Plasma and platelets separate from red and white blood cells.
+Your healthcare provider will inject the platelet-rich plasma to the site of your injury via a shot.

 A note from Cleveland Clinic

 Platelets are a vital portion of your blood that help you recover from injury quickly.
+They’re the tiniest blood component, but the work they do is hard to miss.
+Paper cuts, scraped knees, forehead gashes — all the injuries that you accumulate throughout your lifetime are just temporary setbacks thanks to your platelets.
+They keep you bandaged even without a bandage.
 Take steps to improve the health of your platelets by managing any pre-existing medical conditions and being cautious to avoid injury.

 Medically Reviewed